About Fatemeh Khalkhal

 At SF State Since:

 Dr. Khalkhal is an assistant professor in the Mechanical Engineering department at SFSU.
-She has a Ph.D. in Chemical Engineering from Ecole Polytechnique de Montreal (2012) and has served as a postdoc fellow at Yale University (2012-2013) and UC Berkeley (2014-2016).
+She has a BSc and MSc in Chemical Engineering from Sharif University of Technology (Tehran, Iran) and a Ph.D. in Chemical Engineering from Ecole Polytechnique de Montreal (Quebec, Canada, 2012) and has served as a postdoc fellow at Yale University (2012-2013) and UC Berkeley (2014-2016).
 Her research interest is in extending the understanding of the physics of soft matter and the development of the structure-property relationship in complex fluids.
 Such studies are critical in designing multi-functional materials and flow processes with biomedical, aerospace, and energy applications.
 She has developed several techniques to design more fuel-efficient lubricants for car engines and composites for the transportation industry.
-Furthermore, she has experience designing and optimizing microfluidic devices for diagnostics, and has studied flow instabilities in many industrial applications.
-She has also worked for Schlumberger Ltd. providing consulting services to oil companies for re-engineering their economic evaluation system, portfolio management, and risk analysis.
+Furthermore, she has experience designing and optimizing microfluidic devices for diagnostics and has studied flow instabilities in many industrial applications.
+She has also worked for Schlumberger Ltd. (2000-2005), providing consulting services to oil companies to re-engineer their economic evaluation system, portfolio management, and risk analysis.

-Other areas of research interest: engineering education including the formation of engineering identity and broadening participation, rheology, flow visualization, particle image velocimetry, microscopy, microfabrication, and computational modeling.
+Other areas of research interest: engineering education, engineering identity, broadening participation, rheology, flow visualization, particle image velocimetry, microscopy, microfabrication, and computational modeling.

 1) Strengthening Pathways to Success in STEM (SP2S), Title V US Department of Education ($232,864, 2018-2023, role: Co-PI).

 2) Strengthening Student Motivation and Resilience through Research and Advising (NSF-HSI iUSE, $1.0 million, 2021-2024, role: Co-PI).